careyk007/esp32-lasertag/Readme.md

-# Lasertag #
+# ESP32 Lasertag #
 This is my vision of what Lasertag can and should be.
-By adding Bluetooth to the tagger, a companion phone app can provide access to a central server and also augment the tagger's information, such as supplying location data.
+By adding Bluetooth to the tagger, a companion phone app can provide access to a central server and augment the tagger's information, such as supplying location data.
 This can allow more game modes than would be possible with just a tagger setup.

 ## Simple Features ##
 Two game modes: